aatifnisar01/aatifnisar01.github.io/_pages/about.md

 ### Research Interests

-I am broadly interested in AI for social good and Human-centered computing.
+I am broadly interested in ICTD (Information Communications Technology for Development) and HCI (Human Computer Interaction).
 Through my research, I want to make a meaningful impact.
 Specifically, I'm interested in:
 1. How can we promote social well-being of people in low-resource environments?
-2. How can we use AI for a more rewarding and easier path to innovations in Sustainability, Public Health, and Forest and Animal Conservation?
+2. How can we use technology for a more rewarding and easier path to innovations in Sustainability, Public Health, and Forest and Animal Conservation?
+3. How can we address the interconnected impacts of hatred and mis/discommunication on the education, social mobility, and mental health of marginalized communities?

 I often think about how there aren't enough people from different backgrounds in academia, leading me to reflect on how homogenized groups can influence ideas and research in the field of AI.
 Through my research I want to address this bias by exploring the following questions:
 1. How can we identify bias and harm in downstream applications making AI more inclusive?